-♦ Providers: a provider is any hospital, skilled nursing/rehabilitation facility, individual, organization, or agency licensed to provide professional services and acting within the scope of that license.
+Providers: a provider is any hospital, skilled nursing/rehabilitation facility, individual, organization, or agency licensed to provide professional services and acting within the scope of that license.
 Benefits will only be paid for covered services from providers who meet this definition.
 Benefits will not be paid for any services and related charges provided by a close relative of the patient (spouse, child, grandchild, brother, sister, brother-in-law, sister-in-law, parent or grandparent).

-Preauthorization Requirement - Utilization Management
+Prior Authorization Requirement - Utilization Management

-Certain services and supplies are not covered by the EHP Medical Plan unless they are preauthorized.
-Your EHP Preferred or EHP Network provider will request preauthorization for you from EHP Utilization Management.
-Cigna handles preauthorization requests if you receive care from a Cigna PPO Network provider (who is not in the EHP Network) or from an Out-of-Network provider.
-If you receive Out-of-Network care, you or your Out-of-Network provider must request preauthorization from Cigna.
-Unless preauthorization is received, there is no coverage for the services and supplies in question.
-The services and supplies that currently require preauthorization are set forth in the Medical Benefits At-A-Glance chart and under Covered Services and Supplies later in this SPD.
+Certain services and supplies are not covered by the EHP Medical Plan unless they receive prior authorization.
+Your EHP Preferred, EHP Network or EHP Select Pediatric provider will request prior authorization for you from EHP Utilization Management.
+Cigna handles prior authorization requests if you receive care from a Cigna PPO Network provider who is not in the EHP Network, or from an Outof-Network provider.
+If you receive Out-of-Network care, you or your Out-of-Network provider must request prior authorization from Cigna.
+Unless prior authorization is received, there is no coverage for the services and supplies in question.
+The services and supplies that currently require prior authorization are set forth in the Medical Benefits At-A-Glance chart and under Covered Services and Supplies later in this SPD.

-Because medical treatments are constantly changing, Johns Hopkins EHP and Cigna can determine that preauthorization is required for additional services and supplies not shown in this SPD.
-EHP Preferred and EHP/Cigna PPO Network providers have access to an updated list of additional services and supplies that require preauthorization, and will request preauthorization as needed.
-Before you receive Out-of-Network care, you or your Out-of-Network provider must check with Cigna to see if the services or supplies involved require preauthorization, and if so must request preauthorization.
+Because medical treatments are constantly changing, Johns Hopkins EHP and Cigna can determine that prior authorization is required for additional services and supplies not shown in this SPD.
+EHP Preferred, EHP/Cigna PPO Network and EHP Select Pediatric providers have access to an updated list of additional services and supplies that require prior authorization, and will request prior authorization as needed.
+Before you receive Out-of-Network care, you or your Out-of-Network provider must check with Cigna to see if the services or supplies involved require prior authorization, and if so must request prior authorization.
 Contact information for Cigna is on your EHP Medical Plan Identification card, or call EHP Customer Service at 410-424-4450 or 800-261-2393.